wso2-attic/cloudformation-das/README.md

+# NOTE
+## WSO2 Data Analytics Server is deprecated and moved to the attic.
+Similarly, AWS Cloud Formation templates for DAS is deprecated and moved to the attic.

 # AWS CloudFormation Templates for WSO2 Data Analytics Server Deployments

 This repository contains AWS CloudFormation templates for WSO2 Data Analytics Server.